luisgls/SOPRANO/README.md

 ## Input file
 The input file is the standard output of variant effect predictor using the following command line (by providing to vep the ensembl default input file format) perl variant_effect_predictor.pl -i input -o input.annotated --cache --all_refseq --assembly GRCh37 --pick --symbol --no_stats --fasta genome.fasta
 If you want to filter putative germline variants use the option --plugin ExAC when running VEP.
+It is important that you restrict your analysis to the list of ensemb transcripts observed in data folder, be aware of updates on the EnsemblID from previous versions.

 Example input files can be found on synapse: ID syn11681983